Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/10 Chapter-8 The Village Of Krezk.md

 #### Treasure

 The golden sun disk hanging above the fireplace is worth 750 gp.
-Taking the disk off the wall reveals a niche that contains a potion of healing (superior) in a crystal and electrum flask (worth 250 gp).
+Taking the disk off the wall reveals a niche that contains a [[5.
+Mechanics/Items/Potion Of Superior Healing.md\|potion of healing (superior)]] in a crystal and electrum flask (worth 250 gp).
 Four gold candelabras (worth 250 gp each) rest atop the table.

 #### Fortunes of Ravenloft